I love London… and I have called London my home for almost a decade now.

 So once a year (or more if I could) I’d come over for a long weekend or even a week and go and see everything… Visit museums and galleries, see the current exhibitions, stroll the parks and along the south bank and enjoy the stunning view of London from Kenwood House.

-And even when we moved here in 2008, I would still spend my weekends exploring the city and visiting and re-visiting all it had to offer.
+And even when we moved here for good in 2008, I would still spend my weekends exploring the city and visiting and re-visiting all it had to offer.